HaoZhour/manual_scaffold/README.md

 # Configure file
-It need one configure file, the example format of the file:
+It need one configure file, the example format of the file is as follows, in this case, manual_scaffold will reverse contig1 and link it to contig2, it will output : reversed contig2 seq + N*200 + contig1 seq

 [input]

-inputfilename = misassembly_contig.fa

-merged_header = test
+merged_header = scaffold_test

-seq_headers = contig_header1 contig_header2
+seq_headers = contig2 contig1

 [reverse]

-reverse_headers = contig_header1
+reverse_headers = contig2